 First, the development of an individual culture and the rise of individualism as a value.
 A classic sociological summary of the differences between East and West is as follows: Western societies are individual based, Chinese society is family-based.
 For the former, individual happiness is the main value; for the latter, family interests are the main value.
 With the progress of modernisation and urbanisation process, individualism has become more important in Chinese urban culture, and individual happiness has become increasingly important in the mind of many people, especially the younger generation, whereas the importance of getting married and having children to carry the family line is no longer as important as it used to be.
 This is the main cause for the wave of single people, especially among those who voluntarily choose the single lifestyle.

-Third, 人类预期寿命提高与终身配偶关系的矛盾。In traditional society, life expectancy only extended to people’s 30s or 40s, so it was not difficult to to maintain a life-long marital relationship.
-But in contemporary society, life expectancy has rise to 78 years, 长期配偶关系与情感的变化及审美疲劳的矛盾凸显，unless there is passionate love between partners, many people will find themselves indifferent or even tired of each other.
-Even among partners who passionately love each other, emotional change is still possible. 而固定的婚姻关系日益成为人们情感和欲望流变的羁绊。The soaring divorce rate is evidence for it.
-And the high cost of divorce (material and mental) has deterred many people from the hopeof marriage.
+Third, the rising life expectancy increases tensions that arise from contradictions among the couple.
+In traditional society, people only lived into their 30s or 40s, so it was not difficult to to maintain a life-long marital relationship.
+But in contemporary society, life expectancy has risen to 78 years.
+This long relationship makes disagreements and contradictions more prominent.
+Unless there is passionate love between partners, many people will find themselves indifferent or even tired of each other.
+Even among partners who passionately love each other, emotional change is still possible.
+Fixed marriages increasingly become barriers to people’s emotions and desires.
+The soaring divorce rate is evidence for it.
+And the high cost of divorce (material and mental) has deterred many people from marriage.
 This is another cause for the wave of single people.

 最后，生育崇拜和以延续后代作为生命主要价值的改变。In traditional China, people were basically atheist, but ancestor worship and concern for the family line were Chinese people’s most religiously coloured values. 人们会为生育后代赋予个体生命延续的意义。此外，在人年老丧失劳动能力之后，子女的赡养是老人唯一的生活来源和情感慰藉。In modern society, the value of reproduction has gone down, The system of universal social pension has gradually replaced the role of children as pension providers.
 And if you choose not to have children, the actual grounds for marriage are reduced by half.
 Voluntary infertility has become a possible choice, and a direct consequence of this choice is the increase in the number of single people.